libormarko/A_Tribute_Page/README.md

 # A Tribute Page about Zuzana Caputova
 This is my first web development project.
 I built this web page with front-end web development technologies.
 This project demonstrates the principles of responsive web design.
-I wrote a blog post about the way I created the project, you can find it on my [medium profile](https://medium.com/@marko.libor/expat-survey-9e1fa22189b6).
+I wrote a blog post about the way I created the project and the reason I chose the topic, you can find it on my [medium profile](https://medium.com/@marko.libor/my-first-responsive-web-design-project-3aa8496b2b06).

 ## What I learned
 * Basic HTML and HTML5